ngfelixl/FreeRC/README.md

 ## Installation

-The *_nano.ino file is the logic for the Arduino Nano and the *_mega.ino file is the source code for controlling the Arduino AtMega 2560 (would work with an Uno R3 as well).
+The *_nano.ino file is the logic for the Arduino Nano and the *_mega.ino file is the source code for controlling the Arduino AtMega 2560 (would work with some modifications with an Uno R3 as well, but there are too few pins for USB shield and Display).
 The pin configuration for the NRF24L01 modules looks as follows

 | Description | Nano | AtMega 2560 |